quyse/flaw/flaw-lua/README.md

 ## Limitations

 * No support for `load` standard function.
 As there's no interpreter, all chunks must be known at compile time.
 However, to make it easier to run existing Lua code, `loadfile` is implemented via usage of pre-embedded functions from environment: it simply returns `_G._chunks[filename]`.
 That way you can compile and embed all chunks into Haskell program and put them into `_chunks` table, therefore existing Lua code calling `loadfile` will work without modifications. `dofile` calls `loadfile`, so it works too.
-* No support for dynamic number of results returned from a function or by `return` statement.
-(For those familiar with Lua internals, no support for `stack top` value).
-This arises in innocent code like `f(g())` where all results from `g` invocation (whatever their number is) should be provided to `f`.
-It's just not implemented yet.

 ## How it works

-Translation is quite straightforward.

 * Every Lua function becomes a Haskell function running in normal `IO` monad.
 * Locally defined Lua functions become locally `let`-defined Haskell functions, and Lua closures are real Haskell closures, so no special machinery for keeping closure's upvalues needed.